Professor(434) 924-6414 email@example.com

-In SPRING SEMESTER 2017 I teach HIEU 3812 MARX.
-This is, along with HIEU 3802 ORIGINS OF CONTEMPORARY THOUGHT (on Darwin, Nietzsche, Freud, and early Heidegger), is one of the two centrally important lecture classes that I teach.
+HIEU 3802 ORIGINS OF CONTEMPORARY THOUGHT (on Darwin, Nietzsche, Freud, and early Heidegger) and HIEU 3812 Marx, are the two centrally important undergraduate lecture classes that I teach.
 If you've “got” Marx, plus the Nietzsche to Heidegger sequence, you can go on and tackle just about anything; and if yoiu don''t have them, what planet are you living on?

-On occasion I also teach a small, quite intensive HIEU 1502 seminar for first- and second-years.
+On occasion I also teach a small, quite intensive HIEU 1502 seminar for first- and second-year undergraduates.

 Some of my most rewarding pedagogical work has been done in connection with undergraduates (on rare occasion this work has included research collaboration, including on several occasions co-authorship of a published scholarly article or chapter).
 Many of these undergraduate students have gone on to greater things.

 I am open to advising senior theses in History or in Political and Social Thought.
 However, a prerequisite for this is that the student would have taken at least one of my 3000-level classes, ideally by their second year or by first semester of third year.

 PROSPECTIVE HISTORY GRADUATE STUDENTS, AND GRADUATE STUDENTS ALREADY HERE, IN OTHER DEPARTMENTS OR IN THE LAW SCHOOL:

 I am interested in working with history graduate students who are the advisees of other professor in the department and who feel that they would find my theoretical and methodological concerns and expertise useful for their empirical work.
 In addition, I am always interested in hearing from graduate students in other human sciences departments who directly share my theoretical interests.